Ordering-disordering dynamics of the $q$-voter model under random external bias: Exit probability

+Figure~\ref{fig:exit_voter}(a) illustrates that increasing the independence probability $p$ enhances the exit probability.
+The Monte Carlo results agree well with the analytical prediction of Eq.~\eqref{eq:exit_p_ori}, even for relatively small system size $N$.
 As seen in Fig.~\ref{fig:exit_voter}(b), the exit probability can be recast into a universal scaling form independent of both the independence probability $p$ and the system size $N$.
 Specifically, for the $ s=1$ case, the exit probability is given by

 By introducing the scaled variable

 and the corresponding scaled exit probability